abdelmoujibMegzari/katacoda-scenarios/CICODESCANNING/step7.md

-## add this line in the piline for the security scan and commit
+# Introduce an issue so that the security scan fails